Philips Lifeline HomeSafe Review

 - Excellent response center

 Lifeline was the first alert system in the US.
 That is why you’ll need to pay a little extra if you want to get a super-reliable service provider.
 The monthly subscription for this well-renowned brand’s setup is steeper than that of its competitors.

 For instance, opting for automatic fall detection drives the monthly costs up by 50%.
 Also, there are activation and cancellation fees that most other companies don’t charge.
-Nevertheless, as expected, their premium equipment and their professional service performed great during our tests for the Philips Lifeline HomeSafe review.
+Nevertheless, as expected, the company’s premium equipment and its professional service performed great during our tests for the Philips Lifeline HomeSafe review.
 If you’re looking for an affordable cellular in-home system, consider the MobileHelp Classic.